Coronavirus: German slaughterhouse outbreak crosses 1,000 | DW | 20.06.2020

 The outbreak at the Rheda-Wiedenbrück meat processing plant, in the district of Gütersloh, near Bielefeld, was made public on June 17.
 The plant is run by Tönnies – the largest meat processing firm in Germany.

-The factory has been closed for 14 days, following reports of the initial outbreak, said head of the crisis team Thomas Kuhlbusch.
+The factory has been closed for 14 days following initial reports of the outbreak, said the head of the crisis team Thomas Kuhlbusch.

 Regional official Sven-Georg Adenauer told a news conference that there had been no "significant introduction of coronavirus" into the community.